Siddi: mtDNA

-According to an mtDNA study by Shah et al. (2011), the maternal ancestry of the Siddi consists of a mixture of Bantu-associated haplogroups and Indian-associated haplogroups, reflecting substantial female gene flow from neighbouring Indian populations.
-About 53% of the Siddis from Gujarat and 24% of the Siddis from Karnataka belonged to various Bantu-derived macro-haplogroup L subclades.
+According to an mtDNA study by Shah et al. (2011), the maternal ancestry of the Siddi consists of mostly Bantu-associated haplogroups with barely any Indian-associated haplogroups, reflecting insignificant female gene flow from neighbouring Indian populations.
+About 95% of the Siddis from Gujarat and 99% of the Siddis from Karnataka belonged to various Bantu-derived macro-haplogroup L subclades.
 The latter mainly consisted of L0 and L2a sublineages associated with Bantu women.
 The remainder possessed Indian-specific subclades of the Eurasian haplogroups M and N, which points to recent admixture with autochthonous Indian groups.

 Autosomal DNA

 Narang et al. (2011) examined the autosomal DNA of Siddis in India.
 According to the researchers, about 58% of the Siddis' ancestry is derived from Bantu peoples.
 The remainder is associated with locals North and Northwest Indian populations, due to recent admixture events.

 Similarly, Shah et al. (2011) observed that Siddis in Gujarat derive 66.90%–70.50% of their ancestry from Bantu forebears, while the Siddis in Karnataka possess 64.80%–74.40% such Southeast African ancestry.
 The remaining autosomal DNA components in the studied Siddi were mainly associated with local South Asian populations.
 According to the authors, gene flow between the Siddis' Bantu ancestors and local Indian populations was also largely unidirectional.
 They estimate this admixture episode's time of occurrence at within the past 200 years or eight generations.

-However, Guha et al. (2012) observed few genetic differences between the Makrani of Pakistan and adjacent populations.
-According to the authors, the genome-wide ancestry of the Makrani was essentially the same as that of the neighboring Indo-European speaking Balochi and Dravidian-speaking Brahui.

 Culture

-The culture of the Siddi is indicative of both the length of time they have been in India and their East African origins.
-National dress for Siddis is Sari, Kameez and their own traditional African clothing for women, for the men they wear kameez and their unique clothing.
 While they have assimilated in many ways to the dominant culture, they have also kept some ancestral practices especially in music and dance.
 Like other ethnic groups separated by geography, there are both differences and similarities in cultural practices among the Siddi.

+Clothing

+When it comes to dress, women and men dress in typical South Asian attires.
+Siddi women wear the garments predominant in their locale, which can be colorful saris accessorised with bindis in India or salwar kameez in Pakistan.
+Men wear what is generally appropriate for men in their communities.

+Festivals

+The annual Sheedi Mela festival in Pakistan is the key event in the Sheedi community's cultural calendar.
+Some glimpses of the rituals at the festival include visit to sacred alligators at Mangopir, playing music and dance.
+Clearly, the instrument, songs and dance appear to be derived from Africa.

+They are also active in cultural activities and annual festivals, like the Habash Festival, with the support of several community organisations.
+In Sindh, Sheedi men perform a unique dance on "mugarman" an ancestral traditional musical instrument of Sheedis, dressed in their traditional attire with markings on face, they also perform dangerous stunts while performing like spitting fire out of mouth, the dance is generally called as Sheedi dance.